martinjackson/simple-widgets/docs/SearchSortTable.md

 The user can also click on a column and the column will be sorted in either ascending or descending order.
 The first type a column is clicked it will be sorted in ascending order.
 After that it will alternate between descending and ascending order, respectively.

 The user can also filter the data that is to be displayed.
+They can also select the values to filter on through a choice box.
+The user can also list out a range of dates.

+The user can hide columns, and do control breaks on columns.
+The user can do automatic totaling of control breaks and final totals.

+The user can drag and drop columns.

+The user can select an item in the table.

+The user can align whether the columns can be left justified, centered, or right justified.

+The user can print out tables in a PDF format or in an Excel spreadsheet.

 ### **Props**
 In order for the user to use the Search Sort Table, they must pass the following props: